South Africa: Damage to West Coast Beaches From Mining Can Be Kept to 'Acceptable' Levels, Say Consultants

 MSR, a subsidiary of Mineral Commodities Ltd, that trades on the Australian Securities Exchange as MRC, owns and operates the 120-hectare Tormin Mineral Sands Mine on the West Coast near Lutzville.
 The company extracts extremely rich concentrations of mineral sands such as zircon, ilmenite, rutile, magnetite and garnet from below the high-water mark.

-Last year, it applied to extend mining operations to another ten beaches north of the existing mine.
-This would involve mining the inter-tidal zone over 43.7ha and widening the haul road over six hectares, as well as mining a 75ha "strand line" (former shoreline) area inland of Tormin's existing processing plant.
+Last year, it applied to extend mining operations to another 10 beaches north of the existing mine.
+This would involve mining the inter-tidal zone over 43.7ha and widening the haul road over six hectares, as well as mining a 75-hectare "strand line" (former shoreline) area inland of Tormin's existing processing plant.

-Tormin also wanted approval for an additional 64ha infrastructure and plant expansion area.
+Tormin also wanted approval for an additional 64-hectare infrastructure and plant expansion area.

-This will involve mining sand between the low-water mark and the "toe" of the coastal dunes and/or cliffs (with a 10m buffer zone) to an average depth of six metres.
-Strip mining of the inland strand line will be undertaken progressively using excavators to extract the mineralised sand layer up to a maximum depth of 30m, with an average of 10m.
+This will involve mining sand between the low-water mark and the "toe" of the coastal dunes and/or cliffs (with a 10-metre buffer zone) to an average depth of six metres.
+Strip mining of the inland strand line will be undertaken progressively using excavators to extract the mineralised sand layer up to a maximum depth of 30 metres, with an average of 10 metres.

 Although the department has not yet ruled on the 24G application, a new draft EIA was released last week with a 30-day comment period.